 - It is advised to visit here during early mornings so that you can do all your photography and enjoyment and leave before evening.

-Tibetology Museum or Namgyal Institute of Tibetology is one of the best places to visit in Gangtok.
-Once you visit this place you will get to know about the depth understanding of rich Tibetan culture.
+Tibetology Museum or Namgyal Institute of Tibetology is one of the places to visit in Gangtok in June.
+Once you visit this place, you will learn about a deep understanding of rich Tibetan culture.

 - Respect and follow all the rules of the tourist attraction.

-- Do remove your shoes before you enter the museum.
+- Remove your shoes before you enter the museum.

 - Inside the museum, no visitors are allowed for photography.

-- You can have something from Baker’s cafe that’s opposite to the institute building.
+- You can have something from Baker’s cafe opposite the institute building.

-The word “Banjhakri” refers to the woodland shaman.
-It is a combination of two words Ban and Jhakri.
-Ban denotes “forest” while Jhakri denotes “priest”.
-Banjhakri falls is an exceptional touristy spot in Sikkim.
+“Banjhakri” refers to the woodland shaman.
+It is a combination of Ban and Jhakri where Ban denotes “forest” while Jhakri denotes “priest.”
+Banjhakri falls is a prime tourist spot in Gangtok.
 The serene surrounding and the milky white water cascading down soothe your senses and let you soak in the tranquility.

-The sounds of the water are somewhat loud and engaging can be heard from a long distance.
-Enjoy being in the lap of nature and make your holiday in Gangtok a memorable one.
+The sounds of the water are somewhat loud and engaging and can be heard from a long distance.
+So enjoy being in the lap of nature and make your holiday in Gangtok a memorable one.